David Shepherd Wildlife Foundation’s (DSWF) position on the international trade in chimpanzees.

 The main laws relating to the trade in chimpanzees are outlined in the Convention on International Trade in Endangered Species (CITES).

-Under CITES regulations and laws, chimpanzees are classified as an Appendix I species, banning the complete trade in chimps and parts, except in rare cases such as scientific research.
+Under CITES regulations and laws, chimpanzees are classified as an Appendix I species, completely banning the trade in chimps and parts, except in rare cases such as scientific research.

 However, African countries – the majority of which are signed up to the CITES convention and therefore subject to its decisions – suffer from major enforcement issues, so the trade ban is largely ineffective.